List of One Life to Live characters introduced in the 1990s: Cain Rogan

-Cain Rogan iis a fictional character on the American soap opera One Life to Live.
-Actor Christopher Cousins appeared in the role onscreen from April 1991 through 1996, reappearing in July 2008.
+Cain Rogan is a fictional character on the American soap opera One Life to Live.
+Actor Christopher Cousins appeared in the role onscreen from July 1991 through 1994, reappearing in July 2008.

 Patrick Thornhart

 Patrick Thornhart is a fictional character on the American soap opera One Life to Live.
-Actor Thorsten Kaye appeared in the role from October 16, 1995 to September 16, 1997.
+Actor Thorsten Kaye appeared in the role from October 16, 1995, to September 16, 1997.

 Patrick meets Marty Saybrooke while in Ireland trying to dodge a terrorist group known as the "Men of 21".
 Todd Manning shows up to help Marty return home; Todd is mistaken for Patrick, shot by the group and presumed dead.
 Patrick poses as Todd in order to return to Llanview with Marty.

 Patrick briefly becomes romantically involved with Todd's apparent widow Blair Cramer Manning; a very-much-alive Todd returns and witnesses their lovemaking.
 Blair gives birth to Patrick's stillborn child, named Brendan Thornhart.
 Patrick marries Marty in 1997 and the two leave for Ireland.

 Marty returns to Llanview in 2006 with Cole, her son with Patrick.
 She reveals that Patrick apparently died Christmas 2005 in San Diego in a car explosion.

 In 2011, Patrick Thornhart is revealed to be alive as Marty leaves Llanview on June 3.